2025 - Spring

 Note: In addition to courses listed below, which are open to non-majors, there are courses listed on this page that count toward minors in Media Studies, Media and Entertainment Industries, or Latino Media Arts & Studies.

-RTF 303C INTRO TO MEDIA/ENTERTAINMENT INDUSTRIES – Web-Based • WENHONG CHEN
+RTF 303C INTRO TO MEDIA AND ENTERTAINMENT INDUSTRIES - Web-Based ALEX REMINGTON

 Restricted to non-RTF majors.
 Fulfills a social & behavioral sciences core curriculum requirement for the 2022–2023 academic year.
 Qualifies for the Media Studies Minor.